Learn more about recent zoning changes.

 Number of dwellings permitted per lot

-• For lots smaller than 280 m², you will be able to build a maximum of 3 units.
+• For lots smaller than 280 m², you may be able to build a maximum of 3 units.

-• For lots larger than 280 m², you will be able to build a maximum of 4 units.
+• For lots larger than 280 m², you may be able to build a maximum of 4 units.

 Remember: